 - Coffee Hour: We need volunteers to make coffee/tea/muffins for Coffee Hour after church – a new sign-up sheet is posted beside the coffee urn in the Hall.
 (Lin and Mike, firstname.lastname@example.org, 613.837.6720).

-- Audio-visual presentations: looking for persons who would like to learn how to operate the audio, video and PowerPoint systems used every Sunday morning and on special events such as weddings.
+- Audio-visual presentations: We are looking for persons who would like to learn how to operate the audio, video and PowerPoint systems used every Sunday morning and on special events such as weddings.
 Training will be provided.
 Come and make use of your creative skills.
 Contact David Patterson (email@example.com ).

 - Attention Photographers: We are looking for scenic pictures around Orleans that we can project on Sunday morning as part of the service PowerPoint presentation.
 Please email large picture files directly to David (firstname.lastname@example.org).